 When planning an event, it’s important to take into account the size of your nonprofit.
 Regardless of organization size, however, the event planners surveyed agree that fun runs and walks can deliver excellent return on investment.
 (Keep in mind that these events assume the use of a high school track or community trail and do not include marathons and 5Ks.)

 Midsized and large organizations with yearly operating budgets of $6 million or higher reap the most reward from fun runs and walks.
 Smaller organizations report having more difficulty with implementation, but they are still a good pick for nonprofits of all sizes.

 What about getting the best “bang for the buck?”
 Software Advice also asked survey participants about the average cost per dollar raised (CPDR) for each event category.
 The data shows that a-thon events (such as walk-a-thons and bowl-a-thons) require the least outlay of cash.
 This makes them ideal for fundraising initiatives on a shoestring budget.

 At the other end of the spectrum, concerts and other live entertainment events incur a higher CDPR.
 These are usually hosted by organizations with larger budgets and wider audience appeal.

-Regardless of the organization’s size or budget, there are some universal considerations to think about when planning a fundraising event.
+Regardless of the organization’s size or budget, there are some universal considerations to think about when planning an effective fundraising event.
 These include: